tektoncd/dashboard/docs/walkthrough/walkthrough-kind.md

   --timeout=90s
 ```

-The ingress controller should be up and ready to process requests.
+If the command exited successfully the ingress controller is now up and ready to process requests.

 ## Installing Tekton Pipelines